peteroupc/peteroupc.github.io/bernoulli.md

 [^11]: Thomas, A.C., Blanchet, J., "[**A Practical Implementation of the Bernoulli Factory**](https://arxiv.org/abs/1106.2508v3)", arXiv:1106.2508v3  [stat.AP], 2012.

 [^12]: S. Ray, P.S.V.
-Nataraj, "A Matrix Method for Efficient Computation of Bernstein Coefficients", Reliable Computing 17(1), 2012.
+Nataraj, "[**A Matrix Method for Efficient Computation of Bernstein Coefficients**](https://interval.louisiana.edu/reliable-computing-journal/volume-17/reliable-computing-17-pp-40-71.pdf)", Reliable Computing 17(1), 2012.

 [^13]: And this shows that the polynomial couldn't be simulated if _c_ were allowed to be 1, since the required degree would be infinity; in fact, the polynomial would touch 1 at the point 0.5 in this case, ruling out its simulation by any algorithm (see "About Bernoulli Factories", earlier).